bdjibril/micro-worker/README.md

 ## Release History

+* 0.1.11 Performance Improvements : **The workers get registered and unregistered in realtime using sockets connect and disconnect events as opposed to the timed heartbeat mechanism used before**
 * 0.1.7 Bug fixes for **Cannot read property 'updateLastUsed' of undefined**
 * 0.1.6 Listerner class improvements
 * 0.1.5 Added the endpoint listerner class